-Luckily in the Summer, an activity that Lake Windermere offers is an Evening Cruise starting at 8:00pm-9:15pm for £11.50 per adult ticket.
-This is slightly more expensive than the daytime cruises (I believe they are about £8.50) but I think it’s worth it.
-Although I was slightly worried the boat might sell out as there is only one Evening Cruise available, when I got to the ticket counter at 7:15pm they still has tickets available.
+Luckily in the Summer, one of the Lake Windermere activities is an Evening Cruise starting at 8:00pm-9:15 pm for £11.50 per adult ticket.
+This is slightly more expensive than the daytime cruises (I believe they are about £8.50) but I think it’s worth it!

 I went to the Lake District in July which was a great time to visit and because the evenings were still light as we reached the end of Lake Windermere in Ambleside we literally saw the sun go down into the clouds in front of us and then into the Mountains.
 As we were sailing away the sky was lit behind us in gorgeous pastel colours which continued until we docked, it was so beautiful!

-If there is an Evening Cruise on offer I would really suggest going as this is a great thing to do in Lake Windermere!
+If there is an Evening Cruise on offer I would really suggest going as this is one of the top things to do in Lake Windermere!

 For accommodation around Lake Windermere, have a look at this post:

 Walk up to Orrest Head from Lake Windermere